 The downside to these paints is that they are not vegan and use animal byproducts.
 So if that’s important to you, these might not be the paints for you.

-4. Rembrandt Watercolor Metal Tin Deluxe Set − Best Watercolor Paint Tin Set
+4. Rembrandt Watercolor Metal Tin Deluxe Set − Best Tin Set

 Tin sets are universal and make painting on-location possible.
 This list wouldn’t be complete without a professional-grade pan set.
 Rembrandt watercolors are well known and loved throughout the artist community.
 Their various palettes are perfect for experienced or new artists.

 If you want to expand your watercolor collection with a great professional pan set, this one is a great way to do it and save money in the longterm.